AstroTechies/astroneermodding/docs/guides/developingFirstMod.rst

 ``/Game/Items/BackpackRail$PrinterComponent.Blueprints`` contains ItemTypes that can be crafted so we need to register here too.

-More info about the format can be found in :doc:`standards`
+More info about the format can be found in :doc:`../standards/index`

 Now that the content has cooked go to the project folder.